ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/union.md

 # UNION Clause {#union-clause}

+You can use `UNION` with explicitly specifying `UNION ALL` or `UNION DISTINCT`.

+By default, `UNION` has the same behavior as `UNION DISTINCT`.
+The difference between `UNION ALL` and `UNION DISTINCT` is that `UNION DISTINCT` will do a distinct transform for union result, it is equivalent to `SELECT DISTINCT` from a subquery containing `UNION ALL`.

 You can use `UNION ALL` to combine any number of `SELECT` queries by extending their results.
 Example:

 ``` sql